NaitLee/Cat-Printer/README.md

 ### GNU/Linux

-You can get the "pure" release, extract it, fire a terminal inside and run:
+You can get the "pure" release, extract it, fire up a terminal and run:
 ```bash
 python3 server.py
 ```

-On Arch Linux based distros you may first install `bluez`, as it's often missing
+On Arch Linux based distros you may first install `bluez`, as it may not be installled by default
 ```bash
 sudo pacman -S bluez bluez-utils
 ```